Non Solicitation: Everything You Need to Know

 - If the agreement is about customers, the customer list has to be valuable and contain confidential information.
 If a department store manager quits and opens her own store two blocks away, the customer list is too big to matter.
 If a bartender leaves his job and a few regulars go with him, that's not valuable or confidential enough.
 However, if a glassmaker has two secret high-tech clients, a representative who switches to a new glassmaker and takes a secret client with her would count for this agreement.

-- The employer needs a specific business reason to have the non solicitation agreement.
+- The employer needs a specific business reason to have the non-solicitation agreement.
 A confidential customer list is one example, but the employer might also want to protect its valuable specialist employees.
 Trade secrets are also important.
 The non-solicitation agreement might also exist to protect the company from the mass turnover of employees with access to those trade secrets or specialized knowledge or training that's important to the business.

 One clause that's growing in popularity is liquidated damages.
-Because proof and damage amounts are hard to figure out with non solicitation agreements, companies will say the employee owes a specific amount of money no matter what.
+Because proof and damage amounts are hard to figure out with non-solicitation agreements, companies will say the employee owes a specific amount of money no matter what.
 This may not be lawful or enforceable.
 Similar clauses include claw-backs and forfeitures that demand the employee give back bonuses and stock options.
-They are also highly suspect.
+They're also highly suspect.

-Along with this minefield of problems, it's also hard to prove solicitation took place to begin with.
+Along with this minefield of problems, it's hard to prove solicitation even took place.
 People have a right to work and change jobs, after all, and they might do so even if no one asks them.
 In many jurisdictions, the courts can also change the agreement terms to make them lawful.
 In others, they strike down the agreement completely.

 You should also remember that a future employee of yours might have to deal with another company's restrictive covenants.
 As an employer, you need to know if this is true and you need to respect the agreement terms.
 If you don't, the former employer could sue you instead of the employee.